jadens3/Excel_Parser/README.md

 ```

 ## Example
 This is an example program interaction where the client uses a .csv file and sorts the input before parsing.
+When entering y-column, the client provides invalid input and is prompted with column names.

 ```
 $ python excelparser.py --sort=True example.csv